Yura52/delu/docs/source/learn.rst

 How to install Zero?
 --------------------

-For installation instructions, see :ref:`Installation`.
+For installation instructions, see :ref:`Installation <installation>`.

 What is Reference?
 ------------------